Cypher-Laboratory/ethGlobal_zkFocil/succint_implem/zk_focil/README.md

 ```

 Then, set the `SP1_PROVER` environment variable to `network` and set the `NETWORK_PRIVATE_KEY` environment variable to your whitelisted private key.

+> ⚠️ **WARNING**: A sample private key is provided in the `.env.example` file.
+DO NOT deposit any funds to the associated address as this key is publicly available in the repository.

 For example, to generate a proof using the prover network, run the following command:
 ```sh